Dr Philipp Kern

 Philipp is an international management scholar whose research interests lie at the intersection of firms and institutions.

 Philipp is an international management scholar with several years’ experience teaching international business and related subjects.
-In his role as post-doctoral Research Associate, Philipp contributes to the ESRC-funded research project on ‘Globalizing Actors in Multinational Companies’, led by Professor Tony Edwards.
-The project explores the roles of individuals within multinational firms in creating, disseminating, and contesting organizational norms on a global level.
+In his previous role as post-doctoral Research Associate, Philipp contributed to the ESRC-funded research project on ‘Globalizing Actors in Multinational Companies’, led by Professor Tony Edwards.
+The project explored the roles of individuals within multinational firms in creating, disseminating, and contesting organizational norms on a global level.

 Prior to joining the Institute for International Management at Loughborough University London, Philipp was a Teaching Fellow in the School of Management & Business at King’s College London.
 During his time at King's, Philipp taught international business and related subjects for several years and supervised dissertations at the BSc and MSc level.